Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

   * The logits are the inputs to the softmax function.
   * The logits are the outputs of the last layer of a neural network.

+#### Optimization
+* __Adam__ is an optimization algorithm that is used to update the parameters of a neural network and stands for __adaptive moment estimation__.

+### <ul>Week 3: Advice for Applying Machine Learning</ul>

+#### Advice for Applying Machine Learning
+* We have the tools to build a machine-learning model, but how do we know if it will work?
+There are a few ways we could improve our model:
+  * Get more training data.
+  * Try smaller sets of features.
+  * Try getting additional features.
+  * Try adding polynomial features.
+  * Try decreasing $\lambda$.
+  * Try increasing $\lambda$.
+* Choosing well means saving a lot of time that would otherwise be wasted, but choosing correctly could be tricky.
+* To evaluate the model, we can look at the fraction of misclassifications on the training set and test set.
+  * If the training set error is low, but the test set error is high, then the model is overfitting.
+  * If the training set error is high, then the model is underfitting.
+  * If the training set error is low, and the test set error is low, then the model is working well.
+  * To do this evaluation we split data into a training set, test set, and cross-validation set.
+    * The training set is used to train the model.
+    * The test set is used to evaluate the model.
+    * The cross-validation set is used to choose the model.

 __In progress...__